Fear of not being able to pay for dental treatment

 There is no doubt that the cost of dental treatment can be a major deterrent from seeking help.
 Usually, there are a variety of treatment options available to fit different budgets.
 Financing options vary from country to country – this page covers the UK and the U.S. only.

 There is of course the NHS.
-Unfortunately, the NHS dental service in England and Wales has been cut back to a relatively basic standard of care over the last years.
+Unfortunately, the NHS dental service in England and Wales has deteriorated over the years.
 As a result, fewer dentists in England and Wales who want to give their patients the care they deserve now provide NHS treatment.
 Dentists may start out working in the NHS to gain experience and then move into private practice, making it difficult to build up a lasting relationship with a dentist you get on well with.
+In some mixed practices, more senior dentists do continue to provide NHS treatment to existing NHS patients, but new patients may be assigned to recently qualified dentists.
+Though of course, some people do get lucky and get assigned a great dentist.
+If there’s a particular dentist you’d love to see and they provide NHS treatment, do ask if you can see that dentist.